 Library Board Award for Excellence

-The 2017 Library Board Award for Excellence is now open for nominations.
+Nominations for the 2017 Library Board Award for Excellence have now closed.

 The Library Board of Western Australia Award for Excellence recognises excellence and innovation in the library sector by any person, library or organisation in Western Australia.
 The award is open to all areas of the library industry, including academic, public, school and special libraries, as well as to other individuals and organisations who have an impact on the promotion, provision and support of library services in Western Australia.